sirkibsirkib/climate_cooker/README.md

 ## Interpreting Output Maps
 ### Relief Map
 Identical format to input png image.
-This map is always generated, but it is especially useful to confirm that your input map was interpreted as expectedd
+This map is always generated, but it is especially useful to confirm that your input map was interpreted as expected.

 ### Pressure System Map
+This map is rendered in grayscale.
+White and black represent highest and lowest barometric pressure respectively.

+### Wind System Map
+This map's pixels each encode two different values: direction and speed.
+The rotation is mapped to hue, with all possible angles on the possible complete 2-radian circle being mapped to the color wheel (open some image manipulation program such as MS Paint or The GIMP for an interactive color wheel) angle 0 in red [255,0,0] maps to right/east, with the wheel rotating anticlockwise (the same orientation as is generally used in mathematics).

+The intensity of the color encodes the wind speed.
+The brightest color encodes maximum speed, and a black pixel has a speed of zero.

+### Precipitation Map
+Grayscale represents maximum and minimum values with white and black respectively.

+### Heat Map
+White and black map to maximum and minimum heat repspectively.

+### Climate Map
+//TODO